OmidSaj/UB-Twin-Vision/README.md

 Department of Civil, Structural and Environmental Engineering

 ## Introduction
-This the official repository for the code and models used by UB-SHM team in IC-SHM 2022.
+This is the official repository for the code and models used by UB-SHM team in IC-SHM 2022, project 2.

 ## SRSnet